-When it comes to a laundromat, location is everything!
+The simplest answer to “how to start a laundromat” is to remember that location is everything.
 Since people have to haul their heavy loads of laundry to you, the ideal location is one which takes minimal work for them to reach.

 Keep in mind the nature of the area you plan to do business in.
 Look at the surrounding businesses and buildings to get an idea of who your clientele might be.
 If you’re near a hotel, expect travelers.
 If your neighbor is an apartment complex, expect regular residents.
 And so on.

-Never forget what your customers want to see in a laundromat, and never stop striving to find out what scares your competitors to see in a laundromat.
+Never forget what your customers want to see in a laundromat and provide amenities that make their experience easier, and never stop striving to find out what scares your competitors to see in a laundromat.

 Acquire The Necessary Permits And Licenses